Skip to main content

 Hard X-rays (5 keV – 20 keV) give the Nanoprobe unique analytical capabilities, revealing the elemental, chemical and structural information within specimens from a diverse range of scientific fields.

 The size of the X-ray focus determines the spatial resolution of the Nanoprobe instrument; the intensity of the X-ray beam determines its sensitivity - the Nanoprobe targets 60-300 nm resolution and 1e10-1e13 ph/s intensity.
-The Nanoprobe beamline has been designed to enable resolution and sensitivity to be optimised for each investigation, enabling (eg) improved elemental sensitivity at the cost of spatial resolution.
+The Nanoprobe beamline has been designed to enable resolution and sensitivity to be optimized for each investigation, enabling, e.g., improved elemental sensitivity at the cost of spatial resolution.

-The Nanoprobe instrument will be optimised for elemental mapping using x-ray fluorescence.
-In combination with scanning.
+The Nanoprobe instrument will be optimized for elemental mapping using X-ray fluorescence in combination with scanning.

 nanoprobe endstation